Commercial Department: 4 Pricing Skills Your Teams Need To Master Now 📛

 Both pricing and category teams need to understand your customers’ current needs and predict future preferences using detailed customer analytics, insights, and data.
 A breadth of domain price knowledge; scientific rigour and a diversity of analytical thinking is above all essential for strategic price setting.

 2. Strategic influencing

-3. Price management
+3. Price architecture design

-Next-generation pricing operations involves redesigning price data infrastructure and operations to power the execution of new pricing tasks; structures, revenue and pricing models, process workflows and price trials.
+Next-generation pricing operations involves redesigning price data infrastructure and operations to power the execution of new pricing tasks, structures, revenue and pricing models, process workflows and price trials.

 4. Price analytics

 Manual price reviews will soon be a thing of the past as more simple pricing tasks become automated.
 Leading companies are now using better price and data tools.
 In fact, some are using AI-driven price algorithms to optimise prices by product and segment.

 Carefully orchestrated recruitment, talent management and training programmes are now needed for pricing teams to develop skills in the areas of price optimisation technology.
 In addition to profit price elasticity, sensitivity modelling, statistics and data interpretation.